-When prompted for an UP02 replacement setting, enter v to view existing node groups.
-If none of the existing node groups are appropriate for this setting, enter !, which temporarily switches context into the cray_node_groups.settings.groups setting to add or modify a node group.
-The v and ! menu commands are available because this is a "lookup" field.
-For details about how lookup fields work, see the section Advanced: Lookup on page 316 in Configurator Data Types and How to Set Them on page 313.
+When prompted for a replacement setting, enter \mathbf{v} to view existing node groups.
+If none of the existing node groups are appropriate for this setting, enter $\mathbf{!}$, which temporarily switches context into the cray node groups.settings.groups setting to add or modify a node group.